 VERU ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of February 6, 2023 in the Class Action Filed on Behalf of Veru Inc. Shareholders

 NEW YORK, Jan.
-24, 2023 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Veru Inc. (NASDAQ: VERU) alleging that the Company violated federal securities laws.
+31, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Veru Inc. (NASDAQ: VERU) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all investors who purchased or otherwise acquired Veru Inc. common stock between May 11, 2022 and November 9, 2022, inclusive.